Page load time and content delivery speed are the two most critical aspects for any business today.

 We’ve had enough of talking about why to use a WordPress CDN and how it benefits your business online.
 Now, once you’ve started using a CDN, you can do the CDN speed test and simply notice the difference in the performance of your WordPress site before and after using a CDN.

 Don’t believe us?
 Here’s a 3-month trial.
-Use coupon code: FREEWP and see the difference for yourself.
+Take a free trial to see the difference for yourself.